JKKDY/april/README.md

 ## Extending APRIL

 APRIL’s components are designed to be easy to implement and drop in.
-In the following all nested namespaces inside april - aside from ::impl:: - are omitted for clarity.
+In the following the majority of nested namespaces inside april are omitted for brevity.

 ### Custom force

+Forces determine the pair wise interactions between particles.
 Implement the call operator and a `mix` rule (used to derive cross-type interactions) and provide a `cutoff_radius`:

 ```c++